Geffen-Cooper/ECE381K_RWN_Project/README.md

 # Mustafa Munir and Geffen Cooper

 # Overview
-This repository stores contains the source code for our ECE381K project: *Graph Neural Network Compression for Edge Devices*.
+This repository contains the source code for our ECE381K project: *Graph Neural Network Compression for Edge Devices*.
 The directory structure is as follows

 ### data
 Contains the data for arxiv, citeseer, and cora datasets.
 Contains .gexf and .gephi files for visualizations of data as well in gephi.